 A 1930 view of the ports.
 From the left it's the two Chicago Cinema followspots, the Brenkert flood in a port (here with shutter down) that could have been used for projector #4, the 3 Simplex projectors, the Ashcraft-o-Graph dual lamp effects projector in the tall/skinny port, dual Brenkert effects lamps in the larger double port, and an extra dual port.
 The three large ports to the right were for the PA room.
 It's a detail from a Mott Studios photo in the California State Library's set # 001407754.

 Upgrades in the 30s, 40s, 50s: Well, there were undoubtedly were many, as would befit a major first run house.
-Other than this photo below, no information has surfaced.
+But not much information has surfaced.

 Operator Paul Caton in the booth c.1958.
 Thanks to Carole Ester-Hager for sharing this photo.
 She comments: